-Build your own cedar garden bench to turn your flower garden into an outdoor living space.
+You can build your own cedar garden bench to turn your flower garden into an outdoor living space.
 The following steps will show you how to build a cedar bench.

 Place one of the 2x6 boards on the saw horse.
-Measure out 3 sections that each measure 4 feet in length, and then cut the wood.
+Measure out three sections that each measure 4 feet in length, and then cut the wood.
 Repeat measuring and cutting with each of the remaining 2x6 boards.
 When you are done, you will have 12 boards that are each 4 feet long.
 These boards will be the seat of the cedar bench.

-Step 2 - Assembling the Bench Seat
+Step 2 - Assemble the Bench Seat

 Gather the wood you cut for the seat.
 Place them on your work surface so that they are close together, but not touching.
 Make sure they are even with each other.

 Measure 6 inches from the top of the boards, then another 6-inches from there.
-Place 2 of the 2-foot long 2x4-inch planks across these lines.
+Place two of the 2-foot long 2x4-inch planks across these lines.
 Mark each support board section that crosses a seat board section in the center of the board.